The Post Office Rifles

 Loos and the Somme

-The regiment saw further action at Loos in the same year and in 1916, POR battalions were involved in some of the worst carnage of the war at the Battle of the Somme.
+The battalion saw further action at Loos in the same year and in 1916 were involved in some of the worst carnage of the war at the Battle of the Somme.
 For their part, the PORs entered the hostilities late in the battle (October) but still sustained forty dead, 160 wounded and some 200 missing.

 However, the Post Office Rifles were in the thick of the fighting through 1917, at Ypres from the start of the campaign.
 Many POR descriptions of fighting on the front vividly tell of the grim realities of trench warfare.